rhewbecca/harmony-game/README.md

 - `visualizer` : frequency spectrum widget.
 It can be used as input for `Guess Note` game.
 You can play a real instrument or whistle the note to the microphone.
 The note will be recognized and you can answer clicking on "CAPTURE ANSWER" when a note is recognized.

+- `midiInput` : empty widget, contains methods for MIDI API.
+It can be used as input for `Guess Note` game.

 ### Global functions